pt20/rasterfakers/README.md

 # rasterfakers

 Generate fake rasters.
 Geotiffs or COGs.
+Cogs are not yet supported.